-However, we are aware, that not everybody has the option to record in 4K resolution so the general rule of thumb is that the license-plate width shall be at least 100 pixels in width.
+The minimum pixel size of a vehicle to enter the ANPR process is set to 350 pixels, so that the actual license plate is at least 100-120 pixels wide for at least 10 frames.
 The lower the resolution, the bigger portion of the image the vehicle must take.
-But beware to zoom too close, otherwise the video will not be suitable for standard processing.
+But beware of zooming too close, otherwise the video will not be suitable for standard processing.

 The only thing to keep in mind regarding the camera angle is that it should not exceed 45° in the vertical or horizontal direction - see the graphics below.
 Anything above 45° is complicating the detection.